 Mexico City, Mexico by Victoria

-Mexico's densely populated capital Mexico City offers a wealth of world class museums, colonial architecture, ancient ruins, an exploding culinary scene, a fascinating art scene and incredible music and nightlife.
+Mexico's densely populated capital Mexico City offers a wealth of world-class museums, colonial architecture, ancient ruins, an exploding culinary scene, a fascinating art scene and incredible music and nightlife.
 Mexico City is not only home to three UNESCO World Heritage Sites; it also has three of the top 50 restaurants in the world according to numerous critics.
 The capital also has more museums than any other city in the world, with 141 in the city itself.
 Affordability of the city puts it ahead of many other major cities around the world, especially when combined with the lively atmosphere and beautiful weather.

 Buenos Aires, Argentina by Patrick

 Often referred to as the Paris of South America, Buenos Aires is one of the most cosmopolitan and unique cities in the world.
 A hybrid of New York City, Paris and Rome, it has a unique Latin flare and European influenced architecture.
-This capital of Argentina is home to wide boulevards with an abundance of green space, spectacular street art and bustling artesian markets.
+This capital of Argentina is home to wide boulevards with an abundance of green space, spectacular street art and bustling artisan markets.
 You'll often see the friendly and passionate people dancing tango on in the streets, and the museums are some of the best in the world.

-The ecological reserve is a must visit for any bird lover, and the city also offers some great bird watching.
-For those interested in nightlife, there is plenty going on from dusk till dawn as well as world class restaurants.
+The ecological reserve is a must-visit for any bird lover, and the city also offers some great birdwatching.
+For those interested in nightlife, there is plenty going on from dusk till dawn as well as world-class restaurants.
 If you’re looking to escape the hustle and bustle of the city, a short thirty minute drive takes you to the delta where you can kayak or row.
-You can also connect from Buenos Aires to one of the most unspoiled places on earth – Patagonia.
+You can also connect from Buenos Aires to one of the most unspoiled places on Earth — Patagonia.

 Hong Kong vs. Bangkok